Surviving Prison

 The world is turning into something that no one has ever seen before.
 Countries are closing borders and keeping non-citizens out.
 Inside, closings continue— restaurants, bars, churches, schools, movies, sporting events, and many factories and businesses are ordered closed.
 Social gatherings are limited to groups of 10 people or less, staying at least six feet…

-Read MorePrison Consultant Michael Frantz Says Harvey Weinstein Should Stay Low in Jail
+Harvey Weinstein Stay Low In Jail

 Harvey Weinstein has reportedly hired a prison consultant, according to Page Six.
 This was to learn all about time behind bars following his rape conviction on Monday.
 Experts told Insider that the best thing he can do is keep his head down.
 The disgraced movie mogul, who more than 80 women have accused of sexual misconduct, was convicted of third-degree…